Pembroke Pines, FL: Cost of Living and Housing Market Analysis

 Get Free QuotesFrequently Asked Questions

-The median home value in Pembroke Pines is currently $411,700, reflecting the city's status as a mature and competitive suburban market.
+The median home value in Pembroke Pines is $411,700, reflecting the city's status as a stable suburban real estate market in Broward County.